-A Suggestion Box is available in the library.
+A Suggestion Box is available in the About us section of the library web page.

 When the Library Advisory Committee meets, suggestions are solicited from the members for improving library services.

 The Advisory Committee meets at least once per academic year to: